Best Non-Surgical PCL Injury Treatment In Malaysia

 - How your knee felt following the injury

 - If you have experienced any symptoms

-How We Evaluate Knee Pain, ACL, or PCL Injury
+How We Evaluate Knee Pain, ACL, Or PCL Injury

 The posterior cruciate ligament injury test by our doctor of chiropractic is done with you lying down on your back.
 Our Chiro will bend your knee, and press gently against the upper shin area.
 Abnormal knee movement during your assessment is often suggestive of a PCL injury (ligament tear).

-We may need to send you for X-rays.
+We may need to send you X-rays.
 Knee X-rays may provide additional information regarding a knee joint and posterior cruciate ligament.
 Pieces of bone may detach and break loose as a result of the injury.

 The best diagnostic measure of an injured posterior cruciate ligament is through magnetic resonance imaging (MRI).
 An MRI can find the exact location of your PCL tear.
 PCL injury treatment at our center starts when we have thoroughly evaluated the severity of your injury.

-Home Treatment For the Posterior Cruciate Ligament Injury
+Home Treatment For The Posterior Cruciate Ligament Injury